Harmony Alliance Members are drawn from three constituency groups:

 Alliance Members come together once a year for a planning forum to set strategic directions for the Alliance, both short- and long-term.

 Members of the Harmony Alliance have the opportunity to contribute to the development of policy advice, system reform input, research, and pilot initiatives on key systemic issues impacting on experiences and outcomes of migrant and refugee women in Australia.
+This includes opportunities to:

 The Secretariat will confirm receipt of the application via email.
 The Alliance Council considers applications for Alliance membership at Council meetings held approximately once every quarter.
 You will be notified of the outcome of your application after the next scheduled Council meeting.